Nucleosynthesis: Explosive nucleosynthesis

 Other proofs of explosive nucleosynthesis are found within the stardust grains that condensed within the interiors of supernovae as they expanded and cooled.
 Stardust grains are one component of cosmic dust.
 In particular, radioactive ^{44}Ti was measured to be very abundant within supernova stardust grains at the time they condensed during the supernova expansion.
-This confirmed a 1975 prediction of the identification of supernova stardust (SUNOCONs), which became part of the pantheon of presolar grains.
+This confirmed a 1975 prediction of the identification of supernova stardust ("SUNOCONs"), which became part of the pantheon of presolar grains.
 Other unusual isotopic ratios within these grains reveal many specific aspects of explosive nucleosynthesis.

-Another type of explosive nucleosynthesis through the r-process was suggested in the flaring of magnetars.
+Another type of explosive nucleosynthesis through the was suggested in the flaring of magnetars.
 Some direct evidence for this was published in 2025.
-It is estimated that this kind of events has created ~1%–10% of the heavier elements in the universe.
+It is estimated that this kind of event has created of the heavier elements in the universe.